MUSICOLOGY & ETHNOMUSICOLOGY GRADUATE STUDENTS

 eigomez@umd.edu

-Research interests: nineteenth century, piano, Mexican music, popular music, gender, reception, identity, transatlantic encounters, Latin America and the Caribbean
+Research interests: Mexican and Latinx music, popular music, voice, migration, indigeneity, gender, identity, cosmopolitanism, cultural hybridity, transnationalism, post-colonialism, Latin America and the Caribbean

 Edgar Gómez is a Ph.D. student in musicology at the University of Maryland.
-His research focuses on the piano music of Mexico in the nineteenth century.
-Edgar’s research interests also include popular music in Latin America and the intersection of literature, music and performance studies.
+His research focuses on Mexican popular music, particularly the work of Lila Downs, but he is also interested in piano and contemporary classical music, performance studies and Latin American literature.
 He holds a B.A. in music from the Universidad De Las Américas Puebla, in Mexico, and an M.M. in piano performance/pedagogy and music history from Ohio University.
-His Master’s thesis, “Historiography, Cosmopolitanism, and Reception: The Piano Music of Ernesto Elorduy (1853-1913),” focused on Elorduy’s cosmopolitan attitude, piano music (character pieces and dance music) and its reception.
-Edgar is the recipient of the 2023 Graduate School’s Flagship Fellowship.
-He enjoys teaching piano, trying new taco restaurants, visiting libraries and playing video games with his partner.
+His master’s thesis, “Historiography, Cosmopolitanism, and Reception: The Piano Music of Ernesto Elorduy (1853-1913),” focused on Elorduy’s cosmopolitan attitude, piano music (character pieces and dance music) and its reception.
+Edgar is the recipient of the Flagship Fellowship from the Graduate School and is Dr. Fernando Rios' advisee.
+He enjoys teaching piano, visiting libraries and museums, chatting about theory, trying out restaurants in the area and playing video games with his wife.

 Nathaniel Harrell